justb4/justobjects.nl/content/drafts/index.md

 ### European Commission - Joint Research Center

-Was already involved in a contract with [EC-JRC](https://ec.europa.eu/info/departments/joint-research-centre_en) for pan-EU data sharing as a member of the "EU JRC ELISE Pool of Experts".
+Was already working on a contract with [EC-JRC](https://ec.europa.eu/info/departments/joint-research-centre_en) for pan-EU data sharing as a member of the "EU JRC ELISE Pool of Experts".
-An honour to be working (and still working) with these great minds from the international geospatial world!
+An honour to be (still) working with all these great minds from the international geospatial world!

-My focus within the team was/is on data services deployment, my pitch, first deliverable, called *"The Power of Orchestrated Containerisation for Data Services"*.
+My focus within the team was/is on data services deployment.
+My pitch and first deliverable, was called *"The Power of Orchestrated Containerisation for Data Services"*.

-The full outcome of the project will be publicly published as a JRC Technical Report (JRC127730?) titled:
+The full outcome of the project will be published (publicly) as a JRC Technical Report (JRC127730?) titled:
 *"Emerging approaches for data-driven innovation in Europe"*.
-For this report I wrote the chapter *"Deployment of an OGC API Features web service using GitOps"*
+For this report, wrote the chapter *"Deployment of an OGC API Features web service using GitOps"*

-Apart from reporting, I also provided a full-stack OGC API Features service based on [pygeoapi](https://pygeoapi.io).
+Apart from reporting in text, also provided a full-stack OGC API Features service based on [pygeoapi](https://pygeoapi.io).
-Using the [Geonovum OGC API GitHub Template](https://github.com/Geonovum/ogc-api-testbed) with an empty Ubuntu VM, this was a great Proof-of-Concept: it took just about 2 hours to get the complete stack, thus including stuff like SSL-certificates, Traefik proxy, OS-hardening etc, [up and running](https://jrc.map5.nl/).
+Using the [Geonovum OGC API GitHub Template](https://github.com/Geonovum/ogc-api-testbed) on a fresh Ubuntu VM provided by JRC, this was a great Proof-of-Concept: took just 2 hours to get the complete stack, including stuff like SSL-certificates, [Traefik](https://traefik.io/) proxy (love Traefik!), OS-hardening etc, [up and running](https://jrc.map5.nl/).
 For now the GitHub repo is at [github.com/justb4/ogc-api-jrc/](https://github.com/justb4/ogc-api-jrc/).

 {{< a-img data-href="https://apitestdocs.geonovum.nl/" data-src="/uploads/2022/gitops/pygeoapi-jrc.png" data-caption="pygeoapi for EC JRC" >}}